Can I Eat Expired Roman Camomile?

 What's the difference between expiration and best quality dates?

 Sure thing!
 So, let's talk about expiration dates vs. best quality for Roman Camomile.
 Expiration dates are more about safety.
-It's the date until which the manufacturer guarantees the product will be safe to consume.
+It's the date until which the manufacturer guarantees the product may be safe if properly stored to consume.
 Once that date has passed, it's better to toss it just to be safe.
 On the other hand, the best quality date is more about the flavor and freshness of the product.
 After this date, the taste and quality might start to decline, but it doesn't necessarily mean it's unsafe to eat.
 For Roman Camomile, for example, if you have a tea bag with an expiration date of December 2022, you can still drink it in January 2023, but the taste might not be as good as when it was fresher.
 Personally, I usually follow the expiration dates for safety reasons but will sometimes still use products a bit past their best quality date if they still look and smell okay.
 Just use your judgment and trust your senses!

 How can I tell if Roman Camomile has gone bad?